freeman-bw/CS362-004-S2018/projects/freembre/README.md

 Brent Freeman freembre
-This is my assignment-2 submission
+This is my assignment-3 submission

-In dominion.c, 5 card actions were refactored to functions and 4 bugs were introduced.
+4 unit tests, and 4 card tests were added.
+Additionally, the Makefile was modified to run all unit and card tests.